 Q. Tell me something about your series on women.

 I have written “Nari Bhalo Nei” (women are not well) as I found some men dominate women.
 They treat women really badly.
 In fact, I found that in any relation one partner wants to dominate the other.
 Men dominate and women want to take revenge.

 Q. Do you think rape is really increased in India nowadays?

-We may feel that rape cases has increased but it is because rape is being focused more nowadays.
+We may feel that rape cases have increased but it is because rape is being focused more nowadays.

 Q. What do you think about feminism?

 When feminism started it was really needed.
 Women’s right to vote or the abortion rights.
 But today feminism has reached an extreme stage.
 Gender equality is reaching a level of torture for everyone.
 Homosexuality is made legal but we can’t change nature.
 People take birth with different abnormalities and homosexuality is one form of abnormality.